computational-culture-lab/HiringNLP/README.md

 As a genearl note the `R` files are best used in RStudio and run code section by code section by selecting over the desired lines.

+## STM
+A brief attempt was made (for Q1) to try structural topic models following [Brandon M. Stewart] (https://cran.r-project.org/web/packages/stm/vignettes/stmVignette.pdf) page 16.
+This can be found under the STM Trial section of `buildModel.R`.